Eluwa101/cse210-projects/README.md

 # cse210-ww-student-template
 This is the starter code for students in the worldwide content version of CSE 210.
+And this students name is Eluwa Monday,, get it?, if you don't get it, forget about it

 This repository contains the starter code for many different projects.
 They are arranged as follows: